 This article will outline everything you will need to know about family springboard mortgages.
 For the most up to date information make an online enquiry or call us 0300 124 5655 .
 We will put you in the contact with the best broker for your situation.

-There are also a variety of different similar schemes available, your mortgage advisor will be best place to recommend the most suitable product for your needs.
+There are also a variety of different similar schemes available, your family springboard mortgages advisor will be best place to recommend the most suitable product for your needs.

 What are family springboard mortgages?

-This is a specific product that allows family and friends to help you purchase a property with the help of using savings kept in an account with the lender.
-Deposits are kept in an account, normally for 5 years and the minimum amount is 10% of the property value.
+This is a specific product that allows family and friends to help you purchase a property with the help of using savings kept in an account with the lender. usually, deposits are kept in an account, normally for 5 years and the minimum amount is 10% of the property value.

 You own the property

-Use your family or friend’s savings to purchase your own home and they will get their money back with interest.
-You must make all mortgage payments for this to happen.
+In the first place, you use your family or friend’s savings to purchase your own home and they will get their money back with interest.
+Subsequently, you must make all mortgage payments for this to happen.
 Any missed payments will be deducted from the savings account.

 You don’t need a deposit